MaterializeInc/materialize/doc/user/content/sql/update.md

 SET a = 0, b = 'aloha';
 ```

-To verify, run the following `SELECT` statement:
+To verify the results, run the following `SELECT` statement:

 ```mzsql
 SELECT * FROM example_table;
 ```

-The results show that all rows were updated:
+The results returned show that all rows were updated:

 ```
  a |   b